The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Floer theory preliminaries

 \subsubsection{Gradings and orientations}

 At this point, let's impose a Calabi-Yau type assumption:

 This leads to a Floer complex defined as a $\bZ$-graded $\bK$-vector space, for an arbitrary coefficient field $\bK$.
-Even though that entirely a standard construction, we give a short account here, because the notation and conventions will be used later on.
+Even though that is entirely a standard construction, we give a short account here, because the notation and conventions will be used later on.
+For a more detailed discussion we recommend \cite[\S 1.4]{abouzaid14}, though the constructions go back as far as \cite[Section 2e]{floer89}.

 Choose a Floer datum satisfying the transversality property from Proposition \ref{th:floer-transversality}.
 For each pair of orbits $\bfx = (x_0,x_1)$, let $\mathring{\frakC}(\bfx)$ be the manifold of trajectories asymptotic to those orbits, up to $\bR$-translation; and $\frakC(\bfx)$ its Gromov compactification (which is indeed compact, thanks to Proposition \ref{th:c0-bound}).

-For every one-periodic orbit $x$ there is a notion of orientation operator $D_x$, which is a Cauchy-Riemann operator on the thimble, a more abstract version of those considered in \cite[Section 2e]{floer89}.
-In an appropriate sense, the space of such operators is contractible.
+For every one-periodic orbit $x$, the trivialization \eqref{eq:calabi-yau} gives rise to a homotopy class of trivializations of the pull-back $x^*T\hat{N}$, viewed as a unitary vector bundle.
+Choosing a trivialization within the prescribed homotopy class, the differential of the Hamiltonian flow defines a path of symplectic matrices.
+One can associate to this path an orientation operator $D_x$, which is a Cauchy-Riemann operator on the thimble \cite[\S 1.4.1]{abouzaid14}.
+In an appropriate sense, the space of such operators is simply-connected.
 One uses it to define the degree (Conley-Zehnder index) and orientation line (determinant line)

-Here, $\frako_x$ is not quite canonical, but the isomorphism between different choices is unique up to multiplication with positive numbers.
+Here, $\frako_x$ is well defined as a line bundle over a simply-connected space.
 Hence, one has a well-defined $\bK$-normalized orientation line

 The Floer complex is defined as

 Any Floer trajectory, with linearized operator $D_u$ and asymptotics $(x_0,x_1)$, satisfies

 and gives rise (via gluing of determinant lines) to an isomorphism